manic-3dprint/Vorpal_Gamepad/README.md

 You will need to pair your Android device with the Robot, turn on the Robot, and follow: https://support.google.com/android/answer/9075925?hl=en (do not connect)

-You will need the connection speed of the HC-05, the default speed is 9600.
-The Vorpal paired HC-05 speed is 38400.
+You will need to make sure that the connection speed of the HC-05 in the robot is 38400 - this is the speed that the app uses.
+If you buy the kit or just the HC-05 from Vorpal Robotics, the HC-05 speed is set to 38400.
+But if you buy the HC-05 from somewhere else, you will need to find out the speed and change it if it is not 38400 (many HC-05 default to 9600).
 There are several on line tutorials on how to change the speed of the HC-05.
+Note - one user said that he used an HC-06 successfully.

 ### Prerequisites